On the road…again!

 Commercial Global Positioning Systems (GPS) are now proprietary entities derived from the outgrowth of a broader technological field originally described as GIS, or Global Information Systems.
-Since the applications of both GPS and GIS technologies are satellite based and worldwide in scope, GIS and GPS tech are routinely used in virtually every country.
-What is it about them that make their components both revolutionary and unique?
+Since the applications of both GPS and GIS technologies are satellite-based and worldwide in scope, GIS and GPS tech are routinely used in virtually every country.
+What is it about them that makes their components both revolutionary and unique?
 Let’s ease into the sophistication one step at a time.

 We may never have a need to remember the geographic coordinates of the Empire State Building, but there are plenty of places and important land features that do not have street addresses or do not occur in towns or cities that we might want to remember, down to a few feet of radius.

 For outdoorsmen, explorers, scientists, sailors, and researchers; recording the geographical coordinates helps us to archive the exact location of a campsite, a new route, an archeological discovery, or the place where there may be buried treasure—in the middle of a forest or on the high seas.
 In the case of the discovery of the sunken HMS Titanic, those coordinates had been kept secret in order to discourage unwanted looters.